SanicTK2/iidxguide/docs/c_gauge.md

 ![hard gauge](/assets/img/gauge/hard.jpg)
 {: .image_container }

 This is the "survival" gauge - you start with 100%, and every BAD and POORs will decrease it.
-GOOD and above will still refill the gauge, although at a fixed rate.
+GREAT and above will still refill the gauge, although at a fixed rate.
 Once you hit 0%, you immediately fail out of the song.

 About 14 POORs in a row will bring your gauge down from 100% to 0%.